 Choosing a Container and Spacing

-Look for a pot around 8-10 inches deep, minimum and if you are planning on growing more than one bulb at a time then the pot has to be big enough to maintain a four-inch gap between each clove.
+Look for a pot around 8-10 inches deep, minimum.
+If you intend to grow garlic greens, plant the cloves closely.
+However, if you are thinking about growing garlic bulbs, maintain a four-inch gap between each clove.
 Also, make sure that the pot has drainage holes in the bottom.
-If you’re growing garlic for its GREENS– you can grow them more closely.

 Planting and Getting them Growing

 The next step is to fill the pot with the organic soil mixture.
 You then need to remove the individual cloves from the garlic bulbs and make sure that the flat end is going to be pointing down in the soil as that is where the roots come from.